-Introduces the basic properties of limits, rate of change of functions, continuity, derivatives of algebraic and elementary transcendental functions and its applications, the definite integral and its applications, logarithmic, exponential, inverse trigonometric and hyperbolic functions, curve sketching, finding maxima and minima.

-Prerequisite(s): (min score of 57 on TWMA and min score of 55 on TWMT) or 804-228 Plane Trigonometry or (min score of Y on BA or min score of Y on BS)
+This course provides a thorough treatment of differential calculus, including functions, limits, continuity, the derivative, rules of differentiation, and implicit differentiation, as well as applications to graphing, optimization, and related rates.
+The course concludes with an introduction to integral calculus, including anti-derivatives, the definite integral, the Fundamental Theorem of Calculus, and its application to finding areas and volumes.
+Prerequisite(s): (min score of 58 on TWMA and min score of 56 on TWMT) or (804-224 College Algebra and 804-228 Plane Trigonometry) or (min score of Y on BA or min score of Y on BS)